jstaffans/jstaffans.github.io/content/posts/2015-09-01-microservices-spaghetti.markdown

 ---
-layout: post
 title:          "Stop the microservice spaghetti"
-date:   2015-09-01
+date-published: 2015-09-01
 tags:           [devops, microservices]
 author:         Johannes Staffans
 uuid:           efe7d49f-3bef-4375-94be-e660dd4a1be3
 ---

 When moving from a monolithic architecture to microservices, you immediately appreciate the agility